Lotto, Lottery Software, Excel Spreadsheets: Programming, Strategies

 1 12 20 28 35

-Select column A. Click on Tool, then Data analysis.
+Select column A. Click on Tools, then Data analysis.
 In the ensuing dialog box select Descriptive statistics and finally Summary statistics.
 Excel will create a new sheet, named Column1.
-There are some important numbers in the analysis sheet1, especially "Median" and Mode.
+There are some important numbers in the analysis sheet1, especially Median and Mode.
 The Median divides the column in two halves.
 The Mode represents the most frequent number in the column.
-Here is what kind of data I got for my data-5:
+Here is what kind of data I got for my data-5 lotto file:

 The first number (col. A): Median = 5; mode = 1